harvardinformatics/micro-course/intro_to_bioinformatics/fall2019/session1.md

 *NOTE: this will not work on macOS; use the [man pages](https://en.wikipedia.org/wiki/Man_page) instead (e.g., `man mkdir`)*

-Now let's copy some data.
+Now let's copy the data.
 We want to copy all the files from `/n/holylfs/LABS/informatics/workshops/bionano-gtt-data/` into a new subdirectory (`data`) in the directory we just made.

 First we need to make the data subdirectory: